schasse/distr_algos/assignment2/exercise_sheet2.md

 1. Worst-Case: Configure your topology that it reflects the worst-case scenario.

+Worst case scenario is a ring topology where nodes are aranged in increasing order, because each node would reinitiate elections, as can be seen from the simulation with topology topo_worst.txt

 2. Best-Case: Configure your topology that it reflects the best-case scenario.

+Best case scenario is the situation where ring is configured in the descending order.
+This implies that upon initiation, following nodes will have ID's less then the initiator, whus wont reinitiate.
+This is exampled in simulation with topo_best.txt.

 3. Average-Case: Configure your topology that it randomly assigns node IDs and examine the average message complexity calculated over several runs.

+The complexity depends on the tradeof between ascending and descending order of nodes in the ring.
+Different ddscenarios result in different initial node configurations, as can be seen from simulation with topo_avg.txt

 ii.
 Implement the Hirschberg-Sinclair-Election Algorithm on bidirectional rings.
 Evaluate your implementation with a ring of 16